intermezzOS/hellocon2017/README.md

-# rustbeltrust2016
+# hellocon2017
-intermezzos presentation for rustbeltrust 2016 conference in pittsburgh
+intermezzos presentation for hellocon 2017 conference in toronto